Saturday, 25, Apr, 2026

 Headnote :

-When a public servant is charged under section 161 of the Indian Penal Code, and it is alleged that the illegal gratification was taken by him for doing or procuring an official act, it is not necessary for the Court to consider whether or not the accused as public servant was capable of doing or in...
+When a public servant is accused under section 161 of the Indian Penal Code, and it is claimed that he received illegal gratification for performing or facilitating an official act, the Court does not need to determine whether the accused, as a public servant, had the ability or intention to perform...

 Dhakeswar1 Cotton Mills Ltd. Vs. Commissioner of Income Tax, West Bengal [1954] INSC 104 (29 October 1954)